hakutsuru/awe_queue/README.md

 ### Consumer Polls AweQ for Messages, Batches Are Disjointed

+This is the requirement that consumers checkout "messages which are not being processed".
+But this is only true when all consumers are able to acknowledge their messages in the time allowed (e.g. before a message checkout lifetime expires).

-**Caveat: Batches are disjointed when no checked out messages have been restored to AweQ due to timing out.
-Thus, simple testing should be performed when no messages are checked out, and all messages consumed in less than the `checkoutLifetime` (of 120s).**
+**Batches are disjointed when no consumed messages have been restored to AweQ after timeout.
+Thus, simple testing should be done when no messages are checked out, and consume messages within the `checkoutLifetime` (of 120s).**

 Please add six more messages to AweQ via the `Send Message` form (recommended messages are "job-details-02", "job-details-03", etc).